USS Coconino County

 USS Coconino County (LST-603), originally USS LST-603, was a United States Navy LST-542-class tank landing ship built for the United States Navy during World War II and in commission from 1944 to 1955 and from 1966 to 1969.
 Named after Coconino County, Arizona, she was the only U.S. Navy vessel to bear the name.

+LST 603 featured in a WW2 movie the LST story produced by the coast guard.

 Construction and commission

 LST-603 was laid down on 5 November 1943 at Seneca, Illinois, by the Chicago Bridge and Iron Company.
 Her Ship naming and launching was on 14 March 1944, sponsored by Mrs. Etla N. Hobart, and commissioned on 5 April 1944.

 First period in commission, 1944–1955

 During World War II, LST-603 was assigned to the European Theater of Operations.
 She participated in Operation Dragoon, the invasion of southern France, in August and September 1944.

 Following the war, she served in the Amphibious Force, United States Atlantic Fleet, including one deployment to the Mediterranean in 1950.
 She was decommissioned on 12 May 1955.
 On 1 July 1955, while out of commission, she was renamed USS Coconino County (LST-603).